-US has done Quantitative Easing measures three times – in 2008, 2010 and 2012 – and they are known as QE1, QE2 and QE3 respectively.
+The US has done Quantitative Easing measures three times – in 2008, 2010, and 2012 – and they are known as QE1, QE2 and QE3 respectively.
 US Fed Reserve started buying Treasury notes and Mortgage Backed Securities and this increased the monetary base of US banks.
 Understand that this measure of buying Treasury notes corresponds to a position of more liabilities in the asset-liability portfolio of the Central Bank.
-Though not a sustainable measure, QE1, QE2 and QE3 has helped United States to slowly recover from recession and other economic problems.
+Though not a sustainable measure, QE1, QE2, and QE3 have helped the United States to slowly recover from recession and other economic problems.

 Tapering refers to a gradual reduction in the monthly purchase of assets by the Federal Reserve.
 Keep in mind that tapering means the Fed will still be purchasing assets, just not as many.
 So Federal Tapering is the process of slowing down the rate at which Quantitative Easing is done.

 $85 billion in assets were being added to the Fed’s balance sheet each month—$45 billion in Treasuries and $40 billion in mortgage-backed securities (MBS).
 The first step in the Fed’s exit framework was to decrease the level of asset purchases each month or taper them.
 After the tapering phase concludes, the Fed’s next step would be to reinvest maturing securities in like securities, keeping the size of its balance sheet steady for some time.